Selecting a Location of Interest

 Options that appear in light grey indicate that they are not available for your current location of interest.

 Type a place name into the search box.
 As you type, locations matching the typed letters will be displayed in a popup box under the search box.
 A list of potentially matching choices will appear under the category titled Portal Locations.
 Click on any of these locations to see a table of high level data for that location in the panel to the right.
-Click on the title above the data table to view the At-a-Glance report for that location.
+Click on the title above the data table to view the Overview report for that location.
 You can also choose from a list of Publications and Tables based on your chosen location.

 Sample Search popup box.